Azure/draft/README.md

 Deployment files can be generated following the example in [examples/deployment.go](https://github.com/Azure/draft/blob/main/example/deployment.go)

 ### Wrapping the Binary

 For projects written in languages other than Go, or for projects that prefer to not import the packages directly, you can wrap the Draft binary.

 Several features have been implemented to make consuming draft as easy as possible:

-- `draft info` prints supported language and field information in json format for easy parsing
+* `draft info` prints supported language and field information in json format for easy parsing
-- `--dry-run` and `--dry-run-file` flags can be used on the `create` and `update` commands to generate a summary of the files that would be written to disk, and the variables that would be used in the templates
+* `--dry-run` and `--dry-run-file` flags can be used on the `create`, `update` and `ditribute` commands to generate a summary of the files that would be written to disk, and the variables that would be used in the templates
-- `draft update` and `draft create` accept a repeatable `--variable` flag that can be used to set template variables
+* `draft update`, `draft create` and `draft distribute` accept a repeatable `--variable` flag that can be used to set template variables
-- `draft create` takes a `--create-config` flag that can be used to input variables through a yaml file instead of interactively
+* `draft create` takes a `--create-config` flag that can be used to input variables through a yaml file instead of interactively

 ## Introduction Videos